hibbitts-design/docsify-this/README.md

 ##### Displaying Images in a Grid

-3 or more images can be transformed into a responsive grid gallery by including them in lists.
+3 or more images with the same dimensions can be transformed into a responsive grid gallery by including them in lists.
 For example:

 ```markdown
 - ![image1](path/to/image1.jpg)